shauryapratap1441-collab/Mini-redis-project/README.md

 won't expose publicly — that's fine, the browser demo is the primary way for others to try it live.

-1. Push this repo to GitHub.
+1. Push the repo to GitHub.
 2. On [Render](https://render.com) (or Railway/Fly.io), create a new **Web
    Service** from the repo, environment: **Docker**.
 3. No extra config needed — Render auto-detects the `Dockerfile`, injects `PORT`, and provisions a public HTTPS URL with WebSocket support.
-4. Once deployed, visit the assigned URL — that's your live demo link for LinkedIn and your resume.
+4. Once deployed, the assigned URL serves the live browser demo directly.

 ## Running it

 Requires JDK 24 and Maven.